Airless Spray Equipment

 A special airless spray hose is required to transfer the paint from the pump to the spray gun.

-• The hose should be designed and manufactured to be used with high-pressure materials being pushed through
+1. The hose should be designed and manufactured for use with high-pressure materials being pushed through.

-• Hoses should have a 4:1 safety factor built in when being selected
+2. Hoses should have a 4:1 safety factor built in when being selected.

-• Ensure the spray hose is supplied by a reputable supplier
+3. Ensure the spray hose is supplied by a reputable supplier.

 Airless Spray Hose

-As material passes through the paint hose, friction is caused, which generates static electricity.
+As the material passes through the paint hose, friction generates static electricity.

-• The static charge must be conducted back to the spray unit, where it is earthed
+1. The static charge must be conducted back to the spray unit, where it is earthed.

-• It is essential to earth the airless spray unit during operation
+2. It is essential to earth the airless spray unit during operation.

-• Paint hoses must also have electrical continuity
+3. Paint hoses must also have electrical continuity.

 Paint Hose

-• Use a high-quality hose, generally constructed with steel intertwined within the hose material
+2. Use a high-quality hose, generally constructed with steel intertwined within the hose material.

-• Check that you have the correct pressure type
+4. Check that you have the correct pressure type.

 Paint Hose

-The lining of the paint hose must be compatible with the material passing through it.
+The lining of the paint hose must be compatible with the material it carries.

-• The hose should have an adequate diameter to allow sufficient flow of material to pass through it without pressure drop
+1. The hose should have an adequate diameter to allow sufficient material flow through it without a pressure drop.

-• The pressure drop is influenced by the material, viscosity, length and inside diameter of the hose
+2. The material, viscosity, length and inside diameter of the hose influence the pressure drop.

-• Always check for leaks, signs of wear, tear and damage
+3. Always check for leaks, signs of wear, tear and damage.

 Paint Hose Material

-Paint hose material will consist of an inner tube, metal carcass and outer protective jacket.
+Paint hose material will consist of an inner tube, a metal carcass and an outer protective jacket.

-• Paint hose requires re-enforcement due to the high pressures under which it is used
+1. The paint hose requires reinforcement due to the high pressure under which it is used.

-• Daily inspection is essential, checking for wear, tear and damage
+2. Daily inspection is essential, checking for wear, tear and damage.

-• Ensure the paint line is not covered in paint, as this paint can hide defects in the paint line
+3. Ensure the paint line is not covered in paint, as this paint can hide defects in the paint line.

 Paint Hose Swivels